Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 - Remote certificate validation is no natively longer supported for AMQP web socket connections.
 Supprted workaround is to provide a client web socket instance in the client options.
 - Added support for setting a client web socket instance in the client options so that users can have better control over AMQP web socket connections.
 - The library now includes IncrementalDelayRetryStrategy and FixedDelayRetryStrategy.
+- The client can now be re-opened after it has been closed.
+It cannot be re-opened after it has been disposed, though.
+Also, subscriptions do not carry over when the client is re-opened.

 #### ModuleClient